rtk-rs/rinex/README.md

 ## Warnings :warning:

-- Navigation is currently not feasible with Glonass and IRNSS
+- Navigation is currently not feasible with Glonass, SBAS and IRNSS
 - File production might lack some features, mostly because we're currently focused on data processing

 ## Citation and referencing